 - Veterinary Technician

-- Health Care System Overview Course: This course discusses the history, evolution and future of the health care system in the United States.
+- A Health Care System Overview course discusses the history, evolution, and future of the health care system in the United States.
 Students will learn about different medical specialties and their role as an allied health professional.
 Topics include properly documenting care, aseptic techniques, safety practices and standards for providing quality patient care.

-- Anatomy and Physiology Course: The fundamental concepts of anatomy and physiology are the focus of this course as students learn the basics of human bodily systems, individual organs and their structures.
+- Students in an Anatomy and Physiology focus on the fundamental concepts of anatomy and physiology are the focus of this course as students learn the basics of human bodily systems, individual organs, and their structures.
 Focus is applied to identifying musculoskeletal components and their functions.

-- Interpersonal Communications and Patient Care Course: This course prepares students to deal with patients and families in the medical setting in a way that is both hospitable and professional.
+- Interpersonal Communications and Patient Care courses prepare students to deal with patients and families in the medical setting in a way that is both hospitable and professional.
 This includes an overview of professional communication when dealing with sensitive information, treating patients with dignity and respect and ensuring confidentiality.
 This course focuses on the orthopedic technician's specific role as part of a health care team and when caring for patients.

-- Medical Terminology Course: This course helps students acquire a basic understanding of how medical terms are derived and focuses on the musculoskeletal system.
-Included is an overview of how roots, prefixes and suffixes come together to form these words and how breaking down words into their component parts can help in determining meaning.
+- A Medical Terminology course helps students acquire a basic understanding of how medical terms are derived and focuses on the musculoskeletal system.
+Included is an overview of how roots, prefixes, and suffixes come together to form these words and how breaking down words into their component parts can help in determining meaning.

-- Human Biology: Students are taught the fundamentals of human anatomical structure and physiology.
+- Students in a Human Biology course are taught the fundamentals of human anatomical structure and physiology.
 This course provides the groundwork for more advanced courses in anatomy and physiology.
 Students should have completed high school biology as a prerequisite for this course.